gpx1000/Vulkan-Tutorial/en/01_Overview.md

 on the CPU side.

 Vulkan solves these problems by being designed from scratch for modern graphics architectures.
-It reduces driver overhead by allowing programmers to clearly specify their intent using a more verbose API, and allows multiple threads to create and submit commands in parallel.
+It reduces the driver overhead by allowing programmers to clearly specify their intent using a more verbose API, and allows multiple threads to create and submit commands in parallel.
 It reduces inconsistencies in shader compilation by switching to a standardized byte code format with a single